haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 If you find this all as interesting as I do, please consider joining some of the stability working group meetings!

+[^upstream]: Upstreaming is the process of sending a patch to the “maintainers” of an open-source project.
+The maintainers will then make the patch ‘official’ by merging it.
+In principle, the process is simple, but in practice, the burden of proof (especially for larger projects) is on the person who submitted the patch.
+They have to convince the maintainers that the patch is useful, which takes time in the form of communication

+[^meaning]: The precise meaning of features enabled by language extensions.
+I guess parser changes also count.